rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 ## Does CCPA apply to my business?

-Contrary to what some believe, CCPA doesn’t just apply to those businesses based within California, rather than that any business with customers in California can be affected if that business meets the criteria mentioned above.
+Unbeknownst to some, CCPA doesn’t just apply to businesses based within California, rather than that any business with customers in California can be affected if that business meets the criteria mentioned above.